 Loss of services, care, assistance, and other benefits provided by the victim may also be included in a wrongful death claim filed by surviving family members.

-Consult our Los Angeles workers compensation attorneys at Law Offices of Kropach & Kropach to find out which claim – workers compensation death benefits or wrongful death benefits claim – you should file to compensate for your financial losses and other damages.
+Consult our Los Angeles workers compensation lawyers at Law Offices of Kropach & Kropach to find out which claim – workers compensation death benefits or wrongful death benefits claim – you should file to compensate for your financial losses and other damages.